gwillem/whip/README.md

-# Chief Whip Devops Automation
+# Chief Whip - simple and fast devops automation

 ![order, order!](doc/order-order.webp)

 Whip your servers into line.
-Chief Whip is a _fast_ and _simple_ Ansible replacement optimized for projects with 1 to 50 servers.
+Chief Whip is a _fast_ and _simple_ Ansible replacement optimized for projects with 1 to 20 servers.

 # Demo

 > [!NOTE]
 > Keep this in mind.

-# Objectives
+# Philosophy

+How will Chief Whip _stay_ fast and simple?
+By will only contain features that satisfy 95% of use cases.
+Convention over configuration.

 Fast!

 1. Eliminate unnecessary SSH round trips: Ansibles biggest delay is caused by tasks that are sent one by one.
 Chief Whip bundles tasks into a single job.
-2. Replacing Python with Golang should give another speed boost while generating jobs.
+2. Implemented in Golang instead of Python

 Simple!